yhnavein/express-starter/README.md

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
-[Sequelize](http://sequelize.readthedocs.org/en/latest/docs/querying/) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.
+[Sequelize](http://sequelize.readthedocs.org/en/latest/docs/querying/) for querying database, socket.io for sending and receiving messages over websockets, sending emails, form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.

 <hr>